cxl-micron-reskit/famfs/markdown/famfs-cli-reference.md

     -u|--uid <int uid>       - Default is caller's uid -g|--gid <int gid>       - Default is caller's gid -v|--verbose             - Print debugging output while executing the command

+    -C|--chunksize <size>    - Size of chunks for interleaved allocation (default=0); non-zero causes interleaved allocation.
+    -N|--nstrips <n>         - Number of strips to use in interleaved allocations.
+    -B|--nbuckets <n>        - Number of buckets to divide the device into causes strided allocation within a single device.

 NOTE: the --randomize and --seed arguments are useful for testing; the file is
       randomized based on the seed, making it possible to use the 'famfs verify'